jxxcarlson/MiniLatexReaderII/README.md

-# MiniLatex Reader II
+# MiniLatex Readers

-MiniLatex Reader II is a small app which can be embedded in a web page and used to display
+MiniLatex Reader is a small app which can be embedded in a web page and used to display
 LaTeX as HTML.
 Please see https://knode.io/reader/ for a demonstration.
 Or try the phone version at